 Coinbase was founded and was up and running since 2012 up to today, without getting hacked or compromised even once(as far as we know).
 Running a platform for half a decade without running into security problems is definitely something for Coinbase to be very very proud about; knowing that bitcoin and cryptocurrency exchanges has always and will always be a very hot target for hackers, as hackers could potentially get away with millions and billions of dollars worth of coins and tokens when executed successfully.

 Some things to note:

-- Coinbase’s cold storage – as stated and claimed on Coinbase’s insurance page, Coinbase holds 98% of the funds they’re holding on their offline cold storage.
-If Coinbase ever gets hacked, this could dramatically lower the amount funds that could potentially be stolen.
+- Coinbase’s cold storage – as stated and claimed on Coinbase’s insurance page, Coinbase holds 98% of the funds they’re holding on their offline cold storage; which heavily decreases the chances of their total funds getting stolen.

 Clearly, security is one of the things Coinbase takes really seriously, which is something that most exchanges should be prioritizing in the first place.

 But is it actually a good idea to leave your coins on Coinbase, an exchange?

 No. While Coinbase looks secure enough like stated earlier in this article, leaving majority of your funds that aren’t being traded on exchanges is almost never a good idea.
 Why?